manojrathor08/Bag-of-Words-Meets-Bags-of-Popcorn/README.md

 # Bag-of-Words-Meets-Bags-of-Popcorn

+This is a kaggle tutorial compition problem in which sentiment analysis is to be done.
+This problem have two goals:

+1. Basic Natural Language Processing: Part 1 of this tutorial is intended for beginners and covers basic natural language processing techinques such as "Bag of words" and "TFIDF" as features.

+2. Deep learning for text Understanding: we delve into how to train a model using Word2vec and how to use the resulting word vectors for sentiment analysis.

-i am using ubuntu so i have installed machine learning library in my system. if you want to install these library follow following steps step 1 - install jupyter notebook in ubuntu sudo apt-get -y install python2.7 python-pip python-dev
+I am using ubuntu so i have installed machine learning library in my system.
+If you want to install these library follow following steps step 1 - install jupyter notebook in ubuntu sudo apt-get -y install python2.7 python-pip python-dev